serverless/blog/posts/2018-01-11-serverless-app-for-long-running-process-with-fargate-and-lambda.md

 In this article, we will look at a serverless application built using Fargate and Lambda.

-> **Takeaway**: Most importantly, I have built the application in such a way that it is generic enough to be used as a refeerence template for any long-running process use case that need to be executed as part of a serverless application.
+> **Takeaway**: Most importantly, I have built the application in such a way that it is generic enough to be used as a reference template for any long-running process use-cases that need to be executed as part of a serverless application.

 Let's dig in...